 In the Netherlands a general practitioner (GP) or family doctor is called a 'huisarts'.
 GPs can be visited during consulting hours, after making an appointment.
-Since 5 September 2011 both Hanze UAS and the University of Groningen have their own doctor’s practice at the Zernike complex.
-More information about registration and opening hours can be found at www.hzzernike.nl.
+Both Hanze UAS and the University of Groningen have their own doctor’s practice at the Zernike complex.
+More information about registration and opening hours can be found at studentarts.nl.
 Of course you’re not obliged to sign up at the Zernike doctor’s practice, you can also look up a doctor in your own neighbourhood.

 Medicine & specialists

 Medicine can be bought at all pharmacies, but keep in mind that you need a prescription from the doctor for most of the medicines.
-Dutch Doctors however do not always automatically prescribe medicines.
-Reclaiming the paid money for medicines is done through your own health insurance.
+Dutch doctors however do not always automatically prescribe medicine.
+Reclaiming the paid money for prescribed medicine is done through your own health insurance.
 Should you need to see a specialist, you always need a referral note from your doctor first.
 Only in case of emergencies, you can visit the hospital directly or you can dial 112.